Mersea Island School- School Information Report for SEND Provision 2023-24

 ·Consideration during tests for learners with additional needs

-·Laptops, I-Pads and an ICT suite
+·Laptops, I-Pads and a fully accessible and equipped ICT suite

-·Disabled parking spots in school car park
+·Disabled parking bays in school car park

 How will the school prepare and support my child when joining Mersea Island or transferring to a new school?